Jadedtofu/flavor-logs-api/README.md

 The API relies on a PSQL database.
 This will need to be configured for data to be seeded or reset.

 # Using the API
-The API has endpoints for handling CRUD operations for the roomies and chores.
+The API has endpoints for handling CRUD operations for the Flavor Logs and Eateries.
 Start the server and use [Postman](https://www.getpostman.com/) or a similar tool to test out the endpoints.

 ## Flavor Logs Endpoints
 **GET** `/flavorLogs` <br>